567A Canterbury Road

 MBBS (Melb), BSc (Hons), FRACP

-Richard returned to Melbourne in 2018 to take up a position as consultant at the Alfred Hospital and the new Department of Neuroscience, Monash University.
-Additionally, Richard is a rostered neurologist with admitting rights at the Epworth Hospital, Richmond.
-Richard has a particular interest in helping patients with more complex Parkinson's disease determine whether device-assisted therapies such as deep brain stimulation (DBS) and infusion therapies will be beneficial and to help implement the right treatment for each individual patient.
+Dr. Blazé is a rostered neurologist with admitting rights at the Epworth Hospital, Richmond.
+He has a particular interest in helping patients with more complex Parkinson's disease to determine whether device-assisted therapies such as deep brain stimulation (DBS) and infusion therapies will be beneficial and to help implement the right treatment for each individual patient.

-Richard graduated in medicine & surgery at The University of Melbourne in 2006.
-Training in general medicine and neurology was subsequently completed at The Royal Melbourne and St. Vincent’s hospitals and their affiliated regional hospitals.
-Richard returned to The Royal Melbourne Hospital in 2014 for a 3-year fellowship working in the movement disorders unit.
-In 2017 Richard broadened his experience in movement disorders and in particular, the practice of deep brain stimulation (DBS) at the Pitié-Salpêtrière Hospital in Paris.
+Dr. Blazé graduated in medicine & surgery at The University of Melbourne in 2006.
+Training in general medicine and neurology was subsequently completed at The Royal Melbourne Hospital and St. Vincent’s Hospital.
+Dr. Blazé returned to The Royal Melbourne Hospital in 2014 for a 3-year fellowship working in the movement disorders unit.
+In 2017 Dr. Blazé moved to Paris, France where he trained in deep brain stimulation (DBS) at the Pitié-Salpêtrière Hospital in Paris for 12 months.